One Death Every Three Minutes - And a Proven Fix Ready to Scale

 India needs an independent road safety authority - separate from the highway ministry and separate from the construction agency - to set safety standards, conduct audits, and publish results.

 Every fatal crash must trigger a mandatory investigation, with findings stored in a national database.
-The government launched an electronic accident reporting system called e-DAR.
-It needs to be fully operational and linked to hospital death records.
+The government-launched e-DAR system needs to be fully operational and linked to hospital death records.

 Contractor liability must have real teeth.
 The current fine of Rs 1 lakh needs to increase by at least 100 times and be linked directly to crash outcomes on completed roads.
 If a newly built stretch of highway has a death rate above the national average, the contractor and approving engineers should face financial liability.